Sorry, we are now closed for the winter,

 The Regent was originally saved by the 1685 Group, sold on for preservation in London, then brought back to the Midlands in 1973 by the newly created Birmingham Omnibus Preservation Society, the direct predecessor of Transport Museum.
 While its needs encouraged the creation of the organisation and subsequent construction of the Museum, OV4486 has had to wait almost forty years before this determined start on its restoration.

 Now here comes the "please open your cheque books" moment!
-Such a restoration project will be far from cheap.
-There are some funds already allocated to the Regent, but the Trustees need to raise more money through extra donations.
+Such a restoration project has been be far from cheap.
+There are some funds already allocated to the Regent, but the Trustees need to raise more money to replenish our reserves through extra donations.
 Hence the national appeal.